-What Is Identity Theft?
-The Top 5 Types
+What is Identity Theft?
+The 5 Examples You Need to Know

 What is Identity Theft?